tapstream/tapstream-sdk/docs/docs.md

 The install event is called `[platform]-[appname]-install`, and the open event is called `[platform]-[appname]-open`, where `[platform]` is the device's platform (iOS, Android, etc.) and `[appname]` is your app's shortname.

-These automatic events can be renamed or suppressed entirely by modifying the config object that you instantiated the sdk with.
-For example, if you wanted to rename the install event and suppress the open event you would set the config object like this:

-{% if platform == 'android' %}
-    :::java
-    config.setInstallEventName("my-install-event");
-    config.setFireAutomaticOpenEvent(false);

-{% elif platform == 'ios' or platform == 'mac' %}
-    :::objective-c
-    config.installEventName = @"my-install-event";
-    config.fireAutomaticOpenEvent = NO;

-{% elif platform == 'win8' or platform == 'winphone' %}
-    :::csharp
-    config.InstallEventName = "my-install-event";
-    config.FireAutomaticOpenEvent = false;

-{% endif %}

 ### Additional SDK events

 Now that the SDK is initialized, you may fire events from anywhere in your code.
 This is useful for tracking engagement events, in-app purchases, and other LTV metrics.